 It remains impossible to prevent cataract formation.
 The focus of our eye care for patients with cataracts is ongoing monitoring to manage the disorder and advise how to improve vision.

 When a cataract interferes sufficiently with vision to warrant eradicating it, the only way to do so is to surgically remove the underlying lens.
 At this point, our doctor will recommend that a surgeon remove the affected lens and replace it with an artificial one.

 Medicated drops can slow progression before surgery.
 Special lens coatings and changes in corrective lenses address vision changes, as do visual aids.
 We also recommend appropriate lifestyle changes such as smoking cessation and adopting healthier nutrition.

 Our doctor provides complete optometric services for patients of all ages.
-To take advantage of our state-of-the-art equipment, call our Eye Care Center Limited optometry practice in Addison at (630) 543-0607 or our Burbank office at (708) 599-0050 to schedule an appointment.
+To take advantage of our state-of-the-art equipment, call our PRACTICENAME} optometry practice in Addison, Burbank or Westmont office to schedule an appointment.